-For safety on the water participants are assigned to Pods, or groups of approximately 10–12 paddlers, who are accompanied by two Pod Leaders.
+For safety on the water, participants are assigned to Pods, or groups of approximately 10–12 paddlers, who are accompanied by two Pod Leaders.
 A pod leader’s responsibility is to facilitate safety and provide guidance on the river.

 Required skills include; demonstrated proficiency in paddling (class I - II river skills preferred), conducting rescues in moving water, and river reading skills.
 You must also have the ability to give clear direction (be a good communicator- and say it with a smile!) and take a leadership role within the group.
-First aid and CPR certification is required!
+First aid and CPR certification are required!
 Specific Willamette River and on-the-water group management experience is a plus, as are ACA certifications, BCU awards, and professional guiding experience.
 Discounted meals and trip fees are offered in exchange for volunteering.

 For those who attend the Pod Leader training trip weekend, but cannot be accommodated as a Pod Leader, you are invited to participate as a Pod Support paddler.
 Pod Support paddlers help assist the pod leaders in fulfilling safety tasks on the water and contribute to maintaining a cohesive group.
-In exchange for volunteering, discounted meals and trip fees are available to you.
+In exchange for volunteering, discounted trip fees are available to you.

 Special Interest Pod Assistant

 Special Interest assistants help with the educational aspects of the trip.
 In addition to previous paddling experience on moving water and confidence paddling in current, you skills may include canoe and kayak instruction, Willamette Valley naturalist, birder, historian, or ecologist.
-In exchange for volunteering, discounted meals and trip fees are provided.
+In exchange for volunteering, discounted trip fees are provided.